 More than 10% of caregivers look after a family member or friend from a distance.
 Not being nearby can make the task much more difficult and expensive.
 According to the latest AARP study, three-quarters of the family caregivers surveyed reported spending an average of $7,242 annually on out-of-pocket costs related to caregiving,.
 Long-distance caregivers often spend quite a bit more since long-distance caregivers are more likely than local caregivers to hire help, take unpaid time off work and pay for travel expenses.

-These tips can help make long-distance caregiving easier and more effective.
+The following tips can help make long-distance caregiving easier and more effective.

 Build a Team